Odasnac/odasnac.github.io/content/en/posts/electric.md

 Victor

 ![Cover](/img/electricsunset.jpg)
-*The radiant illusion of an electric future* in contrast with the reality of a disastrous charging infrastructure.
+*The radiant illusion of and electric future that was not.*